BY-LAWS OF THE SAN ANTONIO REGIONAL WINE GUILD

 Dues are payable on July 1st of each year.
 Dues may be prorated for new members for those who join after January 1st.

-Anyone joining at or after the Spring Competition will be paid through the following dues year.
+Anyone joining at or after the date of any Competition will be paid through the following dues year.

 The amount of dues are set by the recommendation of the Executive Committee subject to the approval of the membership majority vote.
 Dues may be changed only at the end of the Guild year in June.